|Instructor: Marie Zaiens

 II.
 Homework Assignments

 - The independent Reading Lab assignment is required.
-You must complete 5 SRs and 2 RSs per week.
+You must complete 5 SRs and 2 RSs per week and 2 iBs.
 Every two weeks you will print out your activity report that lists how many assignments you have completed.

 - Read and annotate all materials and complete all exercises and written work before due.